🔴 Breaking: ICE Facility Shot in Dallas - Another Left-Wing Attack? 2025-09-24 18:04

 Yeah, I understand that.

-I would say it about a lot of people now who they just sort of it's like they see the trend and they're going, I can kind of be rebellious and present myself as conservative, but never really take a stand.
+I would say it about a lot of people now who they just sort of, it's like they see the trend and they're going, I can kind of be rebellious and present myself as conservative, but never really take a stand.

-I don't know that that's Theo Vaughn.
+I don't know that that's Theo Vaughan.

-You got some dynamite stuff.
+You got some dynamite stuff?

 Got some dynamite?